Released: 18 May 1979

 Bowie retained the rhythm section from Low and “Heroes” – guitarist Carlos Alomar, bassist George Murray and drummer Dennis Davies – and brought in keyboard players Sean Mayes and Roger Powell, violinist Simon House, and Frank Zappa’s former guitarist Adrian Belew.

 Bowie’s previous album, “Heroes”, had been openly influenced by his time in Germany and Japan.
 Lodger took this a step further, going beyond the borders of its Swiss and American creation and establishing a rootless, cosmopolitan theme.
-The thread of displacement was present in the album’s title, and in the names of several songs: ‘Fantastic Voyage’, ‘African Night Flight’, ‘Move On’, ‘Yassassin’, ‘Red Sails’, ‘Move On’.
+The thread of displacement was present in the album’s title, and in the names of several songs: ‘Fantastic Voyage’, ‘African Night Flight’, ‘Move On’, ‘Yassassin’, and ‘Red Sails’.

 A year after its release, Bowie spoke to the New Musical Express about his tendency to appropriate ideas from other cultures.